General Covid-19 Information

 Call the SACI Emergency phone - a staff member will indicate how to proceed

 Masks are always mandatory indoors (shops, offices, businesses, etc.), and outside at all times, with the exception of those engaged in sports activities or in situations of “continuous isolation."
-In restaurants and cafes, masks are mandatory when moving around inside and out of the restaurant, but not while seated at a table eating/drinking.
-Masks are also required in the home in presence of guests, which are strongly discouraged if not for work reasons or in case of need.
+When they are open, in restaurants and cafes, masks are mandatory when moving around inside and out of the restaurant, but not while seated at a table eating/drinking.

-Mayors can impose a 9:00 pm curfew in town center streets and squares where gatherings typically form; exceptions are made for those leaving businesses that are regularly open or returning home.
+In addition to regional restrictions mentioned above, a national curfew is in effect between 10:00 pm and 5:00 am.
+The only people allowed to leave their homes are those who need to go to work or have health emergencies.
+Mayors can impose additional curfews in town center streets and squares where gatherings typically form; exceptions are made for those leaving businesses that are regularly open or returning home.

 School trips are not allowed as well as private parties in restaurants, bars, and other public spaces.

-Bars, most restaurants, and cafes are open in Florence, following distance rules, between 5:00 am and 6:00 pm.
-No more than 4 people are allowed at the same table, unless part of the same household.
-Food businesses may continue to operate home delivery and takeaway services until midnight, but the food may not be consumed on site or in the vicinity after 6:00 pm.
+Bars, restaurants, and cafes are open until 6:00 pm and may continue to operate home delivery and takeaway services until 10:00 pm.
 Hotels and other such tourist accommodations can serve dinner without schedule limitations to their clients only.

 Clubs are closed until a later date.
 Nightclubs are seen by authorities to be significant transmitters of coronavirus.